Facebook gets 9-nation grilling, but Zuckerberg refuses to attend

 Breaking News Emails

-LONDON — Lawmakers from around the world berated a top Facebook executive over “fake news” on Tuesday at a hearing that CEO Mark Zuckerberg refused to attend.
+Facebook later released the emails in which the company engineer appeared to say that the initial report was a false alarm.

-Politicians and other top officials from nine countries grilled Richard Allan, the social media giant’s vice president of policy solutions, on the company's data privacy practices — including a potentially major revelation about Russia-based collection of Facebook user data.
+Collins appeared unconvinced by the emails, tweeting that the documents "don't confirm how much was taken."

-Representatives from countries including the U.K., Canada, Ireland, Argentina, Brazil, Singapore and Latvia invited Zuckerberg to give evidence, even by video link, but he declined.
+Representatives from countries including the U.K., Canada, Ireland, Argentina, Brazil, Singapore and Latvia attended the hearing, which was billed as the inaugural "Grand Committee on Disinformation.”
 France and Belgium also attended Tuesday's hearing at the House of Commons in London.

 A chair was pointedly left open with Zuckerberg's name printed on a place card in front of it.